crawl/crawl/crawl-ref/INSTALL.md

 ### Windows Subsystem for Linux (WSL)

-These instructions have been tested with Ubuntu.
+These instructions have been successfully tested with Ubuntu only.

 1. [Follow the instructions on Microsoft's website](https://docs.microsoft.com/en-us/windows/wsl/install-win10) at to set up the Windows Subsystem for Linux.